-6.2.14.
-Coastal and Marine Environment Impacts
+6.2.15 Coastal and Marine Environment Impacts

-A number of activities may have the potential to have minor impacts on the marine environment in nearby waterways, including uncontrolled discharges (e.g. stormwater, wastewater, spills).
+A number of activities may have the potential to have minor impacts on the marine environment approximately 3.5km upstream via the La Colle River, including uncontrolled discharges (e.g. stormwater, wastewater, spills).
 Albeit unlikely, minor impacts may include reduced water quality and loss of aquatic life due to pollution.

-6.3.
-Social Impacts
+6.3 Social Impacts

-Potential impacts particularly impacting sensitive receptors, such as the community surrounding SON and communities on the haul routes, will be addressed through the public consultation process throughout the life of the project and updated in this PESMP.
+Social implications with the regard to safeguarding sensitive receptors such as the community to the south of VLI and communities on the haul routes will be addressed through the public consultation process throughout the life of the project.
 Furthermore, it is stipulated in the Project Appraisal Document (PAD) that as well as stakeholder being consulted on a continuous basis during implementation of works, where the airport Master Plan process has the potential to impact on communities outside the airports, these communities, will be engaged in a meaningful way in the Master Plan processes.